sailfish009/openstructure/modules/seq/base/doc/seq.rst

 Loading and Saving Sequences and Alignments
 --------------------------------------------------------------------------------

-The :mod:`io` module supports input and output of common sequence formats.
+The :mod:`~ost.io` module supports input and output of common sequence formats.
-Single  sequences can be loaded from disk with :func:`io.LoadSequence`, alignments are loaded with :func:`io.LoadAlignment` and lists of sequences are loaded with :func:`io.LoadSequenceList`.
+Single  sequences can be loaded from disk with :func:`~ost.io.LoadSequence`, alignments are loaded with :func:`~ost.io.LoadAlignment` and lists of sequences are loaded with :func:`~ost.io.LoadSequenceList`.
 In addition to the file based input  methods, sequences can also be loaded from a string:

 .. code-block:: python

-  seq_string='''>sequence
+  seq_string = '''>sequence
   abcdefghiklmnop'''
-  s=io.SequenceFromString(seq_string, 'fasta')
+  s = io.SequenceFromString(seq_string, 'fasta')
   print s.name, s # will print "sequence abcdefghiklmnop"

 Note that, in that case specifying the format is mandatory.